jasongroce/docs/docs/content/tutorials/helm/index.md

 rad init
 ```

-   **Select 'No' when prompted to create an application.**
+> Select 'No' when prompted to create an application.

 ## 3. Understand and deploy the application

 Navigate to the `./Chart` folder and browse its contents.
-This contains a Helm chart for the application that will we modify.
+This contains a Helm chart for the application that you will modify.

 Here are the contents of `./demo/Chart/templates/app.yaml`.
 This file is part of the Helm chart, and describes the container used for this tutorial: